 Every day we get to choose which yoke we want.
 We can choose Jesus’ yoke or the one with our burdens.
 The only way for us to really experience the light and free yoke is by letting Jesus carry our heavy yoke.
 The burden that we have as Christians is not easy but it is simple.
 Love God, Love Others.
 When you catch yourself in worry ask yourself am I loving God right now?
 How about loving others?

 Every day we wake up we choose to grab our burden or His burden.
 His burden is like grabbing helium balloons.
 Whereas our burden feels like a figurative plow.
-The key to accepting Jesus’ yoke is really all about hearing God’s voice which we’ll cover in more depth as it relates to yokes, next time.
-However, for now, just remember, you have a choice.
+When we worry in particular we’re picking up the heavy yoke.
+I’m not saying it’s easy to always choose His way, I’m saying you have a choice.
+You can fight to always choose the lighter burden or accept the heavy one.
+The key to choosing Jesus’ yoke is really all about hearing God’s voice .